Current Exhibitions at Millesgården

 CURRENT EXHIBITION

-AALTO Aino & Alvar
+Aino & Alvar

 October 11, 2025 – May 10, 2026

-In the Art Gallery
+The Art Gallery

 Millesgården Museum presents a major exhibition about Aino and Alvar Aalto, two prominent figures in 20th-century design.
 The exhibition features hundreds of objects from Pertti Männistö’s private Aalto collection—the most extensive in the world.
 Spanning the 1920s to the 1960s, it highlights the Aaltos' design legacy and their unique collaboration, where Alvar focused on architectural concepts while Aino was responsible for interiors and material choices.
 The distinctive Aalto style is showcased—characterized by warm, organic forms and wave-like movements (aalto means "wave" in Finnish).
 This style is evident in Alvar Aalto’s classic Savoy Vase, his Screen 100, and in Aino Aalto’s glassware series Bölgeblick.